rahulcmr11/Automation_by_Python/README.md

 ** good in case you want to learn python

-## 4. if you want to run the analysis on atable and figure out the actual error and false error ;
+## 4. if you want to run the analysis on a table and figure out the actual error and false error.

 Use the pwr_audit_ds.ipynb in jupyter notebbok.

 ** Good for Data Visulaization examples

-## 5. Do some Webscrapping using Python on magic brick.com.
+## 5. Do some Webscrapping using Python on magicbricks.com
 use web_scrapping_python.ipynb in jupyter notebook

 ** Good for developers learning webscrapping